Gosayram/kaniko/README.md

 #### Flag `--enable-parallel-exec`

 Set this flag to `true` to enable parallel execution of independent Dockerfile commands.
 This can provide 20-40% performance improvement for builds with many independent commands.
-Defaults to `true`.
+Defaults to `false` (sequential execution is default for stability).

 #### Flag `--max-cache-entries`